There are two main ways to go with garden safe sealants (and stains) for raised garden beds or planters.

 Pure tung oil is an all-natural product.
 The brand I use contains no synthetic, metallic, or other harmful additives.

 Tung oil is very durable for a natural oil.
-It’s by far the most durable of the natural penetrating oils which is why it can be used on the inside as well as the outside of the garden bed.
-It seals moisture out of wood and its elastic properties help it hold up to movement and temperature changes.
+It’s by far the most durable of the natural penetrating oils which is why it can be used on the inside as well as the outside of the garden bed (wood or concrete).
+It seals moisture out of wood, helping to preserve it, and its elastic properties help it hold up to movement and temperature changes.
 It’s very durable to mold.

 Outdoor Defense Oil is an all-natural oil sealer made from pure tung oil, pine oil, and zinc.